Data-Visualization-Intro/4-D3-scatterplot/readme.md

 const y = yScale(yAccessor(d)) + dimensions.margin.top;
 ```

-We'll use CSS's `calc()` to add these values to the percentage offsets needed to shift the tooltip.
+We'll use CSS's [calc()](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) to add these values to the percentage offsets needed to shift the tooltip.
 This is necessary so that we're positioning its arrow, not the top left corner.
+(See css-calc in samples.)

 ```js
 tooltip.style(